yashchitneni/teaching-tales/OAUTH_SETUP.md

 - Check that environment variables are set in your hosting platform
 - Ensure HTTPS is enabled for production

-**Supabase auth not working:**
+**AWS Cognito auth not working:**
-- Verify that your Supabase Site URL is set correctly in Authentication → Settings
+- Verify that your User Pool domain is configured correctly
-- Check that redirect URLs are configured in Supabase
+- Check that redirect URLs are configured in App Client settings
+- Ensure Identity Providers are properly linked to your User Pool

 ## **Security Notes**